Kaashmora: Production

 Production begun in the first week of May 2015, delayed from February.
 Karthi plays two roles, including the title character.
 Vadivelu was initially cast as this character's father before he was replaced by Vivek.
 Karthi learnt horseriding in preparation for his other role.
 The technical crew includes the art director Rajeevan, editor V. J. Sabu Joseph, and cinematographer Om Prakash.
 The film was marketed as a mix of action and comedy.

-It's been said that the "3D Face scan" technology has been used in this film.
-Karthi's face was 3D scanned for an important sequence which would run for 15 minutes.
+The "3D Face scan" technology has been used in this film.
 Kaashmora comprises 70 minutes of VFX scenes.
 Director Gokul says that, 360-degree omnidirectional camera rig is used for shooting a particular sequence and this is the first Indian film to use this technology.
 This technology covers entire 360 degree, approximately entire sphere.
 Omnidirectional cameras are used where large visual field coverage is needed, such as in panoramic photography.
 This camera is used in this film to shoot a song and few scenes.
 Filming wrapped in June 2016.